MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/new-environments-visual-studio-teams-branch-retail-projects.md

 You should now be able to run MPOS in the debugger from your local sources.

 The process of preparing a development environment is now completed.
-At this point, any extension code (X++, Commerce runtime [CRT], Retail Server, channel SQL, point of sale [POS], and so on) can be written, debugged, tested, and submitted to VSTS.
+At this point, any extension code (X++, Commerce runtime [CRT], Retail Server, channel SQL, point of sale [POS], and so on) can be written, debugged, tested, and submitted to Azure DevOps.

 ## Optional: Deploy a second build environment for a different release branch

 If you must maintain multiple releases at the same time, you must create deployable packages from different code branches (for example, Main2 or Main3, and/or ProdRel1 or ProdRel2).

 The steps to set up a second build environment are the same as the steps for the first build environment.
-At this point, a VSTS project, and the link between the LCS project and the VSTS project, already exist.
+At this point, a Azure DevOps project, and the link between the LCS project and the Azure DevOps project, already exist.

-To separate the build environments, we recommend that you create a new VSTS agent queue for the release branch.
+To separate the build environments, we recommend that you create a new Azure DevOps agent queue for the release branch.
 Although there are ways to share an agent queue (and its build environment) for multiple branches, this approach can be tricky.

 Currently, the build environment must be on the same platform and binary hotfix version as the target environment during deployment.
 Otherwise, LCS might reject the deployable package because of version incompatibility.

-First, you must create a new VSTS agent queue.
+First, you must create a new Azure DevOps agent queue.

 ![VSTS agent queue](./media/13-VSTS-agent-queue.png)